 If you have tort insurance, a personal injury claim after a car accident must be filed within two years of the date of the accident.
 In Pennsylvania, you cannot be more than 50% at fault for the accident in order to pursue a claim.
 Total damages may be reduced if you are found partially at fault.

 What are the Damage Caps in Pennsylvania ?

 There are no damage caps on economic or non-economic damages in the Commonwealth of Pennsylvania unless you are pursuing a claim against the state or local government.
 If you are suing the state, you are limited to $250,000 per person and up to $1,000,000 for a single accident.
 If you are suing a local municipality, the cap is set at $500,000.

 Economic damages include medical expenses, lost wages, and physical therapy.
 Non-economic damages are not as quantifiable but can be just as devastating, including pain and suffering, loss of consortium, and loss of enjoyment of life.

 When you are recovering from injuries you’ve sustained in a car accident, the last thing you want is additional financial worries.
-At The Law Offices of Joel J. Kofsky, our team is ready to help you recover damages and restore your financial well-being.
+At Philly Injury Law, our team is ready to help you recover damages and restore your financial well-being.
 Contact our law offices today at (215) 735-4800 for a free consultation.